OSCAR-CASALS/Final_degree_proyect-Variant-calling-in-highly-homologous-regions/README.md

 python Find_variants.py -I reads.fastq -ID ID_of_the_sample -SM Sample_name -t Number_of_threads -O Output.vcf -real Realign_bed_files_directory -Al_to Align_to_bed_files_directory -R reference.fasta -Qual quality_threshold_for_variants
 ```

+  - Additionally if a boxplot showing the quality of the variants is going to be made the script

 ## Dependencies
 To run this pipeline the following libraries are required:
   - GATK